pbl64k/ShenzhenIO-Turing/README.md

 ### Goals

-The virtual hardware in Shenzhen I/O is reasonably capable, but it's pretty different from traditional CPUs (using Harvard architecture, in particular), and individual microcontrollers have severe limitations, with the mighty MC6000 being incapable of swapping the values of its two registers without outside help, for example.
+The virtual hardware in Shenzhen I/O is reasonably capable, but it's pretty different from traditional CPUs (using [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture), in particular), and individual microcontrollers have severe limitations, with the mighty MC6000 being [incapable][1] of swapping the values of its two registers without outside help, for example.

 So my primary goal when starting this project was to implement something ostensibly general-purpose and at least approaching capabilities of first microcomputers from the 1970s.
 I also wanted to create something that would have at least remotely usable yet realistic looking UI.
 Using ROM chips for entering the code then dumping it into RAM on startup probably would have been an easy way out, but I really wanted to fit numeric LCD and gamepad into this project.

-Looking at the final results, I would say that B9900 successfully achieves these goals.
+Looking at the final results, I would say that B9900 successfully achieves both of these goals.

 ### Initial Plans

 B9900 architecture and instruction set are largely something that I had to go with, as my original designs failed one after another.

-I dismissed the idea of using OISC before I even started, because I believed that it would undermine the design's practicality.
+I dismissed the idea of using [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer) before I even started, because I believed that it would undermine the design's practicality.
 OISC designs that I'm aware of typically require three word instructions, and while those instructions do a lot, writing optimal OISC code seems to be pretty hard, while using standard translations for simpler instructions likely wouldn't allow implementation even of something as trivial as the factorial program due to memory constraints.

-So my original design envisioned using three fairly specialized registers (`acc`, `addr` and `pc`), with the only addressing mode being indirect using `addr` register.
+So my original design envisioned using three fairly specialized registers (`acc`, `addr` and `pc`), with the only addressing mode being indirect using the `addr` register.
 This wasn't a proper load-store design due to small number of planned registers, so there was an `ADD [addr]` instruction, for example.
 Having outlined all of this in a text file, I started working on the first part of the machine.